 Serengeti National Park, the highest concentrations of predators in Africa

-During our trip through Tanzania, we spent 3 days in the beautiful Serengeti National Park, the world’s most extensive protected grassland and savannah ecosystem.
-Serengeti is the oldest and most famous national park, also a World Heritage site and recently proclaimed a 7th worldwide wonder.
+We spent 3 days in the beautiful Serengeti National Park during our trip through Tanzania, the world’s most extensive protected grassland and savannah ecosystem.
+Serengeti is the oldest and most famous national park, a World Heritage site, and recently proclaimed a 7th worldwide wonder.
 It‘s worldwide known for the Great Migration, when up to 2 million wildebeest, 200,000 zebras and 350,000 Thompson, impala and grant’s gazelles migrate from one side of the park to another in search of fresh grazing.
 This wonder of nature is also a great ”party” for predators like lions, leopard and crocodiles that stands along the river banks waiting to grab their prey.

-They are called kopjes and were formed thousands and thousands of years ago when the soft volcanic rock that covers Serengeti were eroded to expose the ancient metamorphic rock below.
+They are called kopjes and were formed thousands of years ago when the soft volcanic rock covering Serengeti was eroded to expose the ancient metamorphic rock below.
 These rocks provide a habitat for many animals because of the presence of a variety of plants, water, caves for dwelling and last but not least, a vantage point for Serengeti’s many predators.
 It’s usual to see lions or leopards climb up the kopjes to take a rest or to wait for their prey.

 Need to Know about Serengeti National Park

 The rainy season lasts from November through May, whereas the dry season runs from June to October.
 June and July are also the coldest months of the year.
 The dry season is the best time for game viewing because they are concentrated close to permanent water sources.

 Serengeti NP ranges from 920 m to 1850 m in altitude.
 Therefore, it could be cold at night and early mornings above all during the dry season (sometimes the temperature could even reach 5 degrees).